libuv/libuv/docs/src/threadpool.rst

 .. c:type:: int (*uv_executor_done_cb)(uv_work_t* req)

     libuv sets this during a successful call to :c:func:`uv_replace_executor`.
-    An executor should invoke this CB once finished with a request.
+    An executor should invoke this callback once finished with a request.
-    This CB is thread safe.
+    This callback is thread safe.

 .. c:type:: int uv_replace_executor(uv_executor_t* executor)